 One of the most popular choices within an Alternative Investments IRA is precious metals.
 Investors often seek out physical gold or silver because they want to hedge against inflation.
 Holding precious metals in an IRA is entirely possible, but there are additional requirements for making sure that you’re holding legitimate silver and gold and not collectibles.
 The metals must meet a certain standard of purity, for example.
 And they have to be kept in an approved depository, not in your home or safe.
 These investments are often referred to as a “Gold IRA” or “Precious Metals IRA.”

 Real estate, precious metals, private loans, and private companies are all part of the range of alternative investments available.
 And using investments this way can help you attain a different kind of risk profile than you might have imagined otherwise possible in a Self-Directed IRA.
 But you have to work with someone who knows how to help you build this IRA.
-We recommend reaching out to us here at Turnkey IRA by dialing 844-8876-IRA (472).
+Contact TurnKey IRA at 844-8876-IRA (472) for a free consultation.
+Download our free guide or visit us online at www.turnkeyira.com.